reshamas/fastai_deeplearn_part1/other/test2.md

 ## Test and Validation Sets
 - Creating a validation set is the most important thing you'll do in machine learning.
-- Test Set (first hold out set): use this to determine what hyperparameters to use
+- Validation Set (first hold out set): use this to determine what hyperparameters to use
-- Validation (second hold out set): I've done modeling, now I'll see how it works
+- Testing (second hold out set): I've done modeling, now I'll see how it works